Ducks and Geese

-The White Fronted Geese are named for the bright white patch found at the base of bill.
+The White-Fronted Geese are named for the bright white patch found at the base of the bill.
 Both sexes are similar in appearance, but the males are a bit larger.
-The head, neck and upper back of White Fronted G
+The head, neck and upper back of White-Fronted G

 The chest and breast are grayish with dark brown to black blotches and bars on the breast.
 The belly and upper and lower coverts are white.
 The bill is pink and the legs and feet are orange.